Paying Fees and Registering

 - Log in to your STU-VIEW account, select Registration Services, and then follow the links to withdraw from your program.

 - Write a letter stating your intention to withdraw, and including your student ID number and the program code.
-This withdrawal request must be signed and submitted to the Office of the Registrar:
+This withdrawal request must be sent from the student's email address.
+Send an inquiry to the Registration Department.

-International students must complete and submit a Withdrawal/Refund Request Form to the International Centre located at 200 King St. East (Main Floor), Toronto.
+- International students must complete and submit a Withdrawal/Refund Request Form to the International Centre at firstname.lastname@example.org.

 Student E-mail Accounts & Your Student Record